kernelore/glm-5-gcp-enterprise-serving/README.md

 ## ⚡ Architecture Overview

-This repository provides production-ready infrastructure engineering specifications and automated deployment scripts for hosting **GLM-5.2 (~381B total parameters, 47 safetensors shards, ~465 GB on disk)** in a secure, private, and sovereign Google Cloud environment.
+This repository provides production-ready infrastructure engineering specifications and automated deployment scripts for hosting **GLM-5.2 (~381B total parameters, 47 safetensors shards, ~465 GB on disk)** in a secure, private, and Google Cloud environment.

 To achieve breakthrough economics and sub-second token latency, this architecture co-designs **NVIDIA Blackwell (`B200`)** accelerators with **NVFP4 (4-bit floating point)** quantization.
 While intra-node serving utilizes **Tensor Parallelism (`TP=8`)** across high-speed NVLink (`1.8 TB/s`), the architecture is built on a decoupled storage model that scales out horizontally to **$N$ nodes via Data Parallelism (`DP=N`)** backed by a shared read-only **Hyperdisk ML (`ROX`)** volume.